 When canoeists are adept at the various strokes needed to steer in all conditions, it’s a joy to use a single-blade paddle.
 It takes a degree of skill that’s very satisfying.

 Having just the one blade often means switching from side to side in these kinds of conditions.
 That can get tiring pretty quickly.
 And whenever your paddle isn’t in the water (between every stroke), the wind has a second or two to move your canoe around.

-Advantages of a Double-Bladed Paddle
+Pros and Cons of a Double-Blade Paddle

 Why Use a Solo Canoe Paddle Instead of a Kayak Paddle?

 Because you sit higher in a canoe than a kayak, your paddle needs to be longer so you can comfortably reach the water.
 Most kayak paddles stop at 240 or 250 cm, which isn't long enough for many solo canoeists.